ROLE: Product Designer (Research, Interaction Design, Visual Design)

 Utilizing my user research and brainstorming ideas, I created a product roadmap with features presented in order of priority, along with proposed metrics to assess their impact and effectiveness.

-Informed by the features and priorities outlined in my product roadmap, I created an app map showing the information architecture proposed for GiftSpring.
+Informed by the features and priorities outlined in my product roadmap, I created an app map for GiftSpring.

-Methods: User Flow, Sketching, Wireframes, Paper Prototype (including User Test), and Prototype in InVision
+Methods: User Flow, Crazy 8's (Brainstorming), Sketching, Wireframes, Paper Prototype, Prototype, User Testing

 I created a user flow and worked through ways a user might interact with GiftSpring.